Here are some common mediation questions:

 1. How does Mediation save money?

-Over the past 20 years, many couples have used divorce mediation because it minimizes animosity and provides more control over the divorce process.
-However, today even more people are seeking to use divorce mediation, primarily because it saves them money.
+Many couples have used divorce mediation because it minimizes the animosity and provides more control over the divorce process (you are a part of the solution).
+However, a primary factor why more people are seeking to use divorce mediation is because it saves them money.
+Money that can be used for the children, or other family needs.

 2. What are the costs of divorce mediation?

-In divorce mediation, the cost is usually between $1000 and $5000 - depending on the complexity of the issues involved and the level of disagreement of the spouses.
+Divorce mediation can run from the hundreds to the low thousands, depending on the complexity of the issues involved and the level of disagreement between spouses.
 It is rare to exceed $5000

-3. What are the costs of attorneys for divorce and litigated divorce?
+3. What are the attorney costs for a litigated divorce?

-With litigated divorces, costs can go sky high.
+Costs can go sky high.
 Each party usually pays their own attorney a retainer of at least $5000, and fees go up from there.
 The average litigated divorce in San Diego costs $20,000.
-It is not unheard of for fees to exceed $100,000.
+It is not unheard of for fees to far exceed that.

-In most divorce mediations, you pay for each mediation session at the time of the session.
-Then you pay for the preparation of court papers before each document is prepared.
-Some mediators require a small retainer at the beginning to cover costs which arise between sessions.
-With this approach, parties can proceed with the divorce at the same pace as their finances allow.
-For example, after some parties have made all of their decisions, they decide to wait a month or two before paying to have the Marital Settlement Agreement prepared.
+Yes, in most divorce mediations, you pay for each mediation at the time of the session.
+You also pay for document preparation of court papers beforehand, but with a small retainer at the beginning to cover costs that arise between sessions, you can proceed with the divorce at a pace your finances allow.